American SonDirected by Kenny Leon Publishing House: Netflix Released: 11.01.19 Review by Sherin Nicole | November 1, 2019 at 8:45 AM

 Kerry Washington is Kendra Ellis-Connor, mother to a black teenager on the verge of manhood.
 His name is Jamal and he’s missing (we never see him).
 Opposite Washington is Jeremy Jordan, the police officer who can’t seem to comprehend that his casual disregard and assumptions about Jamal are based in a racism so intrinsic to our culture that he can’t “see” the boy or his mother—at least not as anything other than a possible gangbanger and an “angry black woman”.
 Parallel to Washington’s Kendra, but never quite in sync with her, is her husband Scott (Steven Pasquale).
 He’s a loving father but he doesn’t get the black experience or that despite having married a black woman he’s also been conditioned to see black people as only one thing.
 Finally, we have a cold antagonist in Lt.
 John Stokes (Eugene Lee).
 He isn’t a villain but he is an adversary to Kendra and Scott and he deftly steals their power on multiple levels.

 Damn, the acting here is good.
 So are the dialogues.
 They have to be.
-The story is one long conversation in a police station that is cut into several parts.
+The story is one long conversation in a police station.
 Each part revealing more about these characters and the tiny traumas that led them to this moment.
 There’s not a lot happening outside of the characters, most of the action is internal, and some people may find it difficult to wait for the news of what happened to Jamal.
 I didn’t have that problem (but I’m a theater baby).
 If anything kept me from giving American Son a higher rating it’s that this format isn’t as well suited to the streaming audience as it is to Broadway.

 Photo: David Lee/Netflix